 What's important is that your child gets the education they are entitled too.
 Everyone's different and our very busy and pressed education system doesn't fit everyone.
 The system can need tweaking your child can access it.

-Without support Anthony would not be able to access the teaching on his classroom, but with it he keeps making progress at an appropriate and enjoys school.
+Without support, Anthony would not be able to access the teaching on his classroom, but with it, he keeps making progress at an appropriate and enjoys school.

 5. You are not alone

-In addition to not being alone because many kids have SEN, you don't need to feel alone as a parents seeking that support.
+In addition to not being alone because many kids have SEN, you don't need to feel alone as parents seeking that support.

 There are organisations that will help you organise your request for and help you during the process of getting and submitting information for an EHCP.
 It's important to remember that you are applying for an assessment for an EHCP.
 Without some evidence, the borough may refuse assessment or even after this assessment your views on what support your child needs may not have been met.
-These organisations and other can help you through this and at a tribunal if necessary.
+These organisations and others can help you through this and at a tribunal if necessary.
 Here are a few but you may also find them listed under SEN in your LA website.